smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 ## SMART authorization and retrieval of FHIR resources: overview

 An app (confidential or public) can launch from within an existing EHR session ("EHR launch"), or as a standalone app.
-If the app launches from an existing EHR session, the EHR context is passed along to the app as part of the launch URL.
-The app later will include this context as a scope parameter when it requests authorization to access resources.
+If the app launches from an existing EHR session, an opaque handle to the EHR context is passed along to the app as part of the launch URL.
+The app later will include this context handle as a scope parameter when it requests authorization to access resources.
 Note that the complete URLs of all apps approved for use by users of this EHR will have been registered with the EHR authorization server.

 If the app is a standalone app that launches from outside an EHR session, the app will acquire context from the EHR AS during the authorization process.